theSuperStudioDev/test2/README.md

 #### Trigger Typing
 Shows a typing indicator in a channel.
 Requires to enter the channel ID.

+#### Report Message
+Reports a message.
+Requires to enter the guild ID, channel ID and message ID.

 #### Edit Profile
 Edits a profile (HypeSquad badge, status, biography).
 Requires to choose the badge, status and biography.